ikuhamada/state-doc/manual.rst

 DTIO_MAX
 	Type: real

-	Default: 20.0
+	Default: None

 	Description:

-	Maximum time step for the FIRE method
+	Maximum time step for the FIRE method (20 a.u. is used in the original FIRE paper)

 &CELL ... &END
   This block is used to define the unit cell.